ReLIFE-Project-EU/relife-platform-data-layer/README.md

 ## Configuration

+> [!IMPORTANT]
+> This project uses `host.docker.internal` to access the host transparently from both inside and outside the Docker containers.
+If you're on Linux, please note that `host.docker.internal` is not configured inside Docker containers by default.
+Additionally, to enable this hostname from outside containers (i.e., from the host itself), you should add an entry to your `/etc/hosts` file to map `host.docker.internal` to `127.0.0.1`.

 The configuration is defined via dotenv files, specifically there's an `.env.default` file that contains the default values.
 You may create a custom `.env` file to override the default values.

 Technically, you should only need to do a few things: